 My file was in download folder.

-13. Now select the backup xml file and proceed.
+13. Select the backup XML file and continue.

 Selecting the xml file for restoring messages.

-14. Now click on what you want to restore.
-And click on Restore button.
+14. Choose what you want to restore, then tap the Restore button.

 What would you like to restore window.